Image default

 • Bench trial – In these cases, both sides present facts and evidence directly to a judge.
 Once the judge has heard all of the facts, the judge will render a verdict and announce the award.

-• Jury trial – A group of people review the case in court and determine if an award is appropriate, and if so, the amount of that award.
+• Jury trial – A group of people review the case in court and determine if an award is appropriate and if so, how much should be awarded in a bed sore lawsuit to the victim.

-Regardless of the method used to settle a bedsore case, you need an attorney to represent you against powerful healthcare facilities, their insurance companies, and their legal defense teams.
-The more serious the outcome of the bedsores, the more important legal representation may prove.
+Regardless of the method used to settle a bedsore case, you need an attorney to represent you against powerful hospitals and healthcare facilities, their insurance companies, and their legal defense teams.
+The more serious the injury and negligence, the more it is important to have the right legal representation.

 Common Damages in Bedsore Cases

-Once you determine that negligent behavior resulted in a bedsore and the resulting problems, as with any other medical malpractice case, you must determine what damages to pursue.
+Once it has been determined that negligent behavior resulted in a bedsore injury, you must determine what damages to pursue.
 In general, there are both economic and non-economic losses that you may qualify to recover.

 Some of the damages that you may choose to include in your compensation demand include:

-• Medical bills – Any medical bills incurred from the time the bedsore was identified through the time the bedsore or associated issues no longer require medical care.
+• Medical bills – Any medical bills incurred from the time the bedsore was identified through the time the bedsore no longer required medical care.

-• Pain and suffering – One cannot determine easily how much pain a loved one may experience if they are non-communicative.
-However, there is a potential in most cases to include pain and suffering in a bedsore claim settlement.
+• Pain and suffering – It is not always easy to determine how much pain a loved experienced if they are non-communicative.
+However, pressure ulcer compensation cases can include pain and suffering in a bedsore settlement or verdict.

 • Out of pocket expenses – Family members may need to contact specialists or hire a private nurse to care for a loved one who is suffering from a bedsore.
 You can attribute these expenses directly to the victim’s injury and include them in a compensation demand.